Are Smartphones and Tablets Ruining Kids’ Speech and Language Development?

 By Jennifer Larson, contributor

-And nearly as fast as the phenomenon has caught on, parents have been growing increasingly anxious about the use of technology to entertain children.
+And nearly as fast as the phenomenon has caught on, parents have been growing increasingly anxious about using technology to entertain children.
 Could it be harmful, some of them wonder?
-Could it have a negative effect on children’s abilities to effectively communicate?
+Could it hurt children’s abilities to communicate effectively?

 In fact, a 2015 survey of parents by the American Speech-Language-Hearing Association (ASHA) found that 52 percent of the respondents (parents of children between the ages of birth and 8 years) were concerned about technology’s impact on their children’s speech and language skills.
 The same percentage also expressed concern about technology’s negative impact on the quality of conversations they have with their children.
 And 55 percent worried about technology hurting their children’s hearing.